percona/pmm/docs/using/platform/dbaas.md

         Values for the *Custom* preset can be edited.

         Beside each resource type is an estimate of the required and available resources represented numerically in absolute and percentage values, and graphically as a colored, segmented bar showing the projected ratio of used to available resources.
-A red warning triangle {{ icon.exclamationtrianglered }} is shown if the requested resources exceed those available.
+A red warning triangle {{icon.exclamationtrianglered}} is shown if the requested resources exceed those available.

         ![!](../../_images/PMM_DBaaS_DB_Cluster_Advanced_Options.png)